laelsirus/GA-B360M-D3H-CLOVER/README.md

   If your CPU is not 'Intel® Core™ i7-8700 Processor', remove or regenerate the CPUFriendDataProvider.kext

 ***Intel® UHD Graphics 630***
-- If your iGPU is 'Intel® UHD Graphics 630' and there is no AMD dGPU, use config_igpu.plist
+- If your iGPU is 'Intel® UHD Graphics 630' and there is no AMD dGPU, use 'config_igpu.plist'
   DP and HDMI ports work normally, and DVI and VGA ports have black screen after booting
 - 'AGPMInjector.kext' must be recreated for each type of AMD dGPU being used.